Want To Try Intermittent Fasting For Weight Loss? 7 Things You Need To Know First

 7. Intermittent fasting isn't a diet.

-Intermittent fasting is a schedule, not a diet.
+Intermittent fasting is a schedule and a tool, not a diet.
 A typical diet states what you can and can’t eat.
 Intermittent fasting doesn’t restrict any foods but rather provides a schedule or pattern for eating with windows of eating or fasting.

 Want to try it out?
 Here's a definitive guide to intermittent fasting.